-He leased a study hall for Rs 500 per month, and started his Super own establishment, the Ramanujan School of Mathematics (RSM).
-Inside the space of year, his class developed from two understudies to thirty-six, and following three years there were just about 500 understudies selected.
-At that point in mid 2000, a poor understudy came to him looking for IIT-JEE tutorship but couldn't manage the cost of the yearly affirmation expense because of destitution.
+He leased a study hall for Rs 500 per month and started his Super own establishment, the Ramanujan School of Mathematics (RSM).
+Inside the space of a year, his class developed from two understudies to thirty-six, and following three years there were just about 500 understudies selected.
+At that point in mid-2000, a poor understudy came to him looking for IIT-JEE tutorship but couldn't manage the cost of the yearly affirmation expense because of destitution.
 This inspired Kumar to begin the Super 30 program in 2003, for which he is presently notable.

-Out of 270 understudies he guided from 2002-2011 236 understudies have secured admission to the IITs.
-Each one of these 236 pupils originated from so poor foundation that their folks were Hawkers, Auto-drivers, worker and so on.
+Out of 270 understudies he guided from 2002-2011, 236 understudies have secured admission to the IITs.
+Each one of these 236 pupils originated from so poor foundation that their folks were Hawkers, Auto-drivers, workers and so on.
 During 2003-2009, 182 understudies out of 210 have made it to the IITs.
-In 2010, one of the understudies of Super 30 cleared IIT JEE passageway making it a three of a line for the foundation.
+In 2010, one of the understudies of Super 30 cleared the IIT JEE passageway making it a three of the line for the foundation.
 Anand's work is generally welcomed throughout the world.
 USA's former president Barack Obama read about Anand in TIME magazine and sent an exceptional agent to check the work done by him and offered all the help.
 Anand never acknowledges help independent of partner.
-Revelation Channel broadcasted a 60 minutes in length program on Super 30, and a large portion of a page has been committed to Kumar in The New York Times.
+Revelation Channel broadcasted 60 minutes length program on Super 30, and a large portion of a page has been committed to Kumar in The New York Times.

 Super30 - Anand Kumar's Awards

-In 2017, Anand Kumar was awarded the Rashtriya Bal Kalyan Award for his contributions in the field of education.
+In 2017, Anand Kumar was awarded the Rashtriya Bal Kalyan Award for his contributions to the field of education.
 He was felicitated by President Shri Ramnath Kovind on the occasion of Children's Day.